Container owners: Buy shipping containers directly from owners at best prices [+owner codes]

 **We understand that it can be scary to make payments to new partners.
 That’s why we conduct a background check of all the members before they join our platform—creating a safe platform for you to buy containers.
 We also make sure that your money is safe through the xChange wallet.
 Once terms are set with a seller, we secure your payment for 7 days to allow you to inspect the container.
 If you are not satisfied, you will get your money back.

-Here’s what Andres Valencia, the CEO of E-Containers, based in the US, has to say about using xChange:
+Here's what E-Containers, based in the US, has to say about using xChange:

 “Doing business with xChange promotes fairness; buyers are protected, and sellers strive to deliver as promised”